 where zi≥0 and i=1nzi=1.

-Hence, the function (19) encourages the features which are relevant to the targets and encourages the targets that are not sufficiently correlated with the features.
+Hence, function (19) discourages the features that are relevant to the targets and encourages the targets that are not sufficiently correlated with the features.

 Proposition 3.
 The balance between the terms Sim(X), Rel(X,Y), and Rel(X,Y) for the problem is achieved by the following coefficients:

-α1∝Qyb-B;α2∝QxQy;α3∝QxB.
+α1∝Qyb-B,α2∝QxQy,α3∝QxB.

-The desired values of α1, α2, and α3 are given by solution of the following equations
+The desired values of α1, α2, and α3 are given by the solutions to the following equations:

-α1+α2+α3=1;α1Qx=α2B;α2b-B=α3Qy.
+α1+α2+α3=1,α1Qx=α2B,α2b-B=α3Qy.
 (20), (21), (22)

-Here we balance Sim(X) with the first term of Rel(X,Y) by (21) and Sim(Y) with the full Rel(X,Y) by (22).
+Here, we balance Sim(X) with the first term of Rel(X,Y) using (21) and Sim(Y) with the full Rel(X,Y) using (22).

 Proposition 4.
-For the case r=1 the proposed functions (8), (13), and (19) coincide with the original QPFS algorithm (1).
+For the case of r=1, the proposed functions (8), (13), and (19) coincide with the original QPFS algorithm (1).

-If r is equal to 1, then Qy=qy is a scalar, zy=1, B=b.
-It reduces the problems (8), (13), and (19) to
+If r is equal to 1, then Qy=qy is a scalar, zy=1, and B=b.
+It reduces problems (8), (13), and (19) to

 α1⋅zxTQxzx-α2⋅zxTb→minzx≥0n,1nTzx=1.

-Setting α=α2α1+α2 brings to the original QPFS problem (1).
+Setting α=α2α1+α2 represents the original QPFS problem (1).

-Table 1 shows the core ideas and error functions for each method and summarizes all proposed strategies for multivariate feature selection, RelAgg is the baseline strategy, which does not consider the target space correlations.
+Table 1 shows the core ideas and error functions for each method and summarizes all the proposed strategies for multivariate feature selection.
+RelAgg is the baseline strategy, and it does not consider the target space correlations.
 SymImp penalizes the pairwise target correlations.
-MinMax more sensitive to the targets which are difficult for prediction.
-AsymImp strategy add the term to the SymImp function to make the features and targets influence asymmetric.
+MinMax are more sensitive to the targets that are difficult to predict.
+The AsymImp strategy adds the term to the SymImp function to make the features and targets have asymmetric influences.

 ——————-